DigitexOfficial/api-docs/source/index.html.md

 You can use our API to get the market data and manage your orders on Digitex Futures Exchange.

-All timestamps are provided in milliseconds until other noted.

 # REST API

 ## Overview